documentationfor yFiles for HTML 3.0.0.3

 Changes that can be undone include both interactive and programmatic changes.
 This is useful when you create custom interactions that modify the graph, because the user can undo these actions in the same way as interactive changes.

 You can extend Undo and Redo support to your own operations or data, and customize it extensively.
-Details are described in Customizing Undo and Redo.
+Details are described in Undo and Redo.

 If you are working with Folding, also see the undo section in the folding chapter.